-The MLT Student must abide by the dress code policies established by the individual Clinical Affiliates and College of the Canyons as stated in the MLT Student Handbook.
+The CLS Student must abide by the dress code policies established by the individual Clinical Affiliates and College of the Canyons as stated in the CLS Student Handbook.
 I understand that the dress code policies may vary according to the Clinical Site assignment.
-I also understand that I am representing College of the Canyons in the Medical Laboratory Technician program while at the Clinical Site and must conduct myself according to the policies established in the Student Handbook.
+I also understand that I am representing College of the Canyons in the CLS program while atthe Clinical Site and must conduct myself according to the policies established in the Student Handbook.

-The student also verifies that he/she/they has/have read and understands the information contained in the MLT Student Handbook and will comply with all policies and requirements, including any addenda and updates as they occur.
+The student also verifies that he/she has read and understands the information contained in the CLS Student Handbook and will comply with all policies and requirements, including any addendums and updates as they occur.

-Print Name
+Print Name Date

-Date
+Signature

+Signature

+OFFICE COPY

-OFFICE COPY Consent for Release of Personal Information for Clinical Placement
+Consent for Release of Personal Information for Clinical Placement

-By signing below, the Medical Laboratory Technician student verifies that he/she/they has/have read and understands the information in the College of the Canyons Catalog and Medical Laboratory Technology Student Handbook as pertaining to Regulations and Policies, Admission and Registration Procedures, Student Services, and Academic Policies.
+By signing below, the CLS student verifies that he/she has read andunderstands the information in the College of the Canyons Catalog and CLS Student Handbook as pertaining to Regulations and Policies, Admission and Registration Procedures, Student Services, and Academic Policies.

-By signing the below, the student gives College of Canyons Medical Laboratory Technician Program their expressed consent to share immunization records, criminal background and toxicology screening results with its clinical education affiliates, for the purpose of gaining access to the clinical facility in accordance with our Educational Affiliation Agreement.
+By signing the below, the student gives College of Canyons CLS Program their expressed consent to share immunization records, criminal background and toxicology screening results with its clinical education affiliates, for the purpose of gaining access to the clinical facility in accordance with our Educational Affiliation Agreement.